 thank you Naomi Osaka for being the role model our young female athletes need

-Naomi Osaka has been making headlines this week.
+Naomi Osaka has been making headlines this summer.
 Not because of her unrivaled skills on the tennis court, but because of a line she drew in the sand around doing media interviews immediately following a tennis match.

 In advance of the French Open, Naomi came out with a statement that said she would not be doing interviews during the tournament, citing the anxiety it often causes her.
 After the tournament fined her $15,000 for refusing to participate in interviews, Naomi withdrew from the French Open, making her one of the first professional athletes to take such a stance in order to protect her mental health.